Skip to content

 Preferences

-In addition to the publish topic the QoS level can be chosen and whether the message should be send “retained” (when a new client is subscribed to this topic it receives all the previously published messages).
+In addition to the publish topic the QoS level can be chosen and whether the message should be sent “retained” (when a new client is subscribed to this topic it receives all the previously published messages).

 Level Means Cool

-QoS 0 At most once “fire and forget”: A message won’t be acknowledged by the receiver or stored and redelivered by the sender.
+QoS 0 At most once“fire and forget”: A message won’t be acknowledged by the receiver or stored and redelivered by the sender.
 Use this level, e.g. with ambient sensor data where it does not matter if an individual reading is lost as the next one will be published soon after.

-QoS 1 At least once A message will be delivered at least once to the receiver.
+QoS 1 At least onceA message will be delivered at least once to the receiver.
 Messages are assured to arrive but duplicates may occur.

-QoS 2 Exactly Once Message are assured to arrive exactly once.
+QoS 2 Exactly OnceMessage are assured to arrive exactly once.
 Use this level when duplicate or lost messages could lead to incorrect conditions.

-Also the topic drop-down can be cleared via the “gears” menu.
+Also, the topic drop-down can be cleared via the “gears” menu.

-Messages Clipboard
+Saving Messages With MQTT.fx Messages Clipboard

-Messages can be stored for re-use on the “Messages Clipboard”.
+Messages can be stored for re-use on the “Messages Clipboard.”
 Stored messages are saved with the Connection Profile.
 Thus each profile has its own space of saved messages.

 Store a Message